 This list answers the questions, "Which celebrities have died from heart attack?" and "Which famous people died due to heart attack?"These notable heart attack deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has heart attack as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-- George Orson Welles was an American actor, director, writer and producer who worked in theater, radio and film.
-He is best remembered for his innovative work in all three media: in theatre, most notably Caesar, a groundbreaking Broadway adaptation of Julius Caesar; in radio, the 1938 broadcast "The War of the Worlds", one of the most famous in the history of radio; and in film, Citizen Kane, consistently ranked as one of the all-time greatest films.
-Welles directed a number of high-profile stage productions for the Federal Theatre Project in his early twenties, including an innovative adaptation of Macbeth and The Cradle Will Rock.
+- George Orson Welles (May 6, 1915 – October 10, 1985) was an American actor, director, writer and producer who is remembered for his innovative work in radio, theatre and film.
+He is considered one of the greatest film directors of all time.While in his twenties Welles directed a number of high-profile stage productions for the Federal Theatre Project, including an adaptation of Macbeth with an entirely African American cast and the political musical The Cradle Will Rock.
 In 1937 he and John Houseman founded the Mercury Theatre, an independent repertory theatre company that presented a series of productions on Broadway through 1941, including Caesar (1937), a Broadway adaptation of William... more

 - Age: Dec. at 70 (1915-1985)

 - Birthplace: Kenosha, Wisconsin, United States of America

-John Edgar Hoover was the first Director of the Federal Bureau of Investigation of the United States.
-Appointed director of the Bureau of Investigation—predecessor to the FBI—in 1924, he was instrumental in founding the FBI in 1935, where he remained director until his death in 1972 at age 77.
-Hoover is credited with building the FBI into a larger crime-fighting agency, and with instituting a number of modernizations to police technology, such as a centralized fingerprint file and forensic laboratories.
-Late in life and after his... more
+- Photo: Metaweb (FB) / Public domainJohn Edgar Hoover (January 1, 1895 – May 2, 1972) was the first Director of the Federal Bureau of Investigation (FBI) of the United States and an American law enforcement administrator.
+He was appointed as the director of the Bureau of Investigation – the FBI's predecessor – in 1924 and was instrumental in founding the FBI in 1935, where he remained director for another 37 years until his death in 1972 at the age of 77.
+Hoover has been credited with building the FBI into a larger crime-fighting agency than it was at its inception and with instituting a number of modernizations to police technology, such as a centralized fingerprint file and forensic laboratories.
+Later in life and after his... more

 - Age: Dec. at 77 (1895-1972)

 - Birthplace: Washington, D.C., United States of America

-Celeste Holm was an American stage, film and television actress.Holm won an Academy Award for her performance in Gentleman's Agreement, and was Oscar nominated for her roles in Come to the Stable and All About Eve.
+- Photo: Metaweb (FB) / Public domainCeleste Holm (April 29, 1917 – July 15, 2012) was an American stage, film and television actress.Holm won an Academy Award for her performance in Gentleman's Agreement (1947), and was nominated for her roles in Come to the Stable (1949) and All About Eve (1950).
 She originated the role of Ado Annie in the Rodgers and Hammerstein musical Oklahoma!
 (1943).... more

 - Age: Dec. at 95 (1917-2012)

-Age: Died at 69
+- Age: Dec. at 69

 - Birthplace: Kirkland Lake, Canada